FS-Driverless/Formula-Student-Driverless-Simulator/docs/joystick.md

 crwxrwxrwx 1 root 993 13, 0 Nov  8 14:43 /dev/input/js0
 ```

-If you get permisison erros you have to give ros more permissions.
+If you get permisison erros you have to give ROS more permissions.
 Run
 ```
 sudo chmod 777 /dev/input/js0
 ```